wp-plugins/image-extractor/imageExtractor/readme.txt

 === IMAGE EXTRACTOR ===

-Tags: image, resize,
+Tags: image, resize, tag, post, cache, html
-Contributors: Michele gobbi
+Contributors: Michele Gobbi
 Author Website: http://www.dynamick.it
 Plugin web page: http://www.dynamick.it/image-extractor-765.html Requires at least: 1.5
-Tested up to: 1.5
+Tested up to: 1.5, 2.1.2
 Stable tag: trunk

 Image Extractor is a WordPress plugin that extract the first image from the post and display it.